hyperswine/hyperswine.github.io/docs/about/resume.md

 # About Me - Jasen Qin

 I am interested in a variety of computer-related technical subjects with years of experience in most popular software suites and development frameworks.
-I despise soulless work and wish to put all my best into creating a unique and outstanding product.

 ## Objectives